Freskoko/CycleTrafficWeather/INF161report.md

 ### Removing dummy variables for days

-So far, i have taken the dummy variables for days as a given, but what if they actually are making the model worse?
+So far, I have taken the dummy variables for days as a given, but what if they actually are making the model worse?
 Instead, day will just be a coloumn with a number 0-6

 Model for test data = False